 Vineyards blanket the hills of Piedmont, producing world-famous wines such as Barolo (often called the King of Wines), Barbaresco, Barbera, and Nebbiolo.
 Each day of your Piedmont cycling vacation will be complemented by gastronomic delights that perfectly pair with these exquisite wines.
 Towns like Barolo, Acqui Terme, and Alba are must-visit stops, where you can wander through cobbled streets, relax in vibrant piazzas, and savor a glass of local wine at charming cafes and wine bars.
 You'll quickly notice how deeply the local people are connected to their land and how much pride they take in their produce.

 The tour of the Barolo region offers hilly, scenic rides that are both challenging and breathtaking.
-While the daily distances are moderate (with the exception of a longer ride on day four), the terrain requires bursts of power, each rewarded by stunning panoramic views.
+While the daily distances are moderate (with the exception of a longer ride on day three), the terrain requires bursts of power, each rewarded by stunning panoramic views.
 On clear days, you can spot snow-capped peaks like Mount Blanc and Mount Rose in the distance.
 To the west, the distinctive triangular shape of Mount Viso, where the Po River originates, is a sight to behold as you ride through this picturesque region.

 Whether you're a seasoned cyclist or looking for an unforgettable E-bike tour in Italy, the Piedmont Hills of Barolo Bike Tour offers a unique blend of challenging rides, world-class wines, and rich cultural experiences.
 Join us for the ultimate cycling adventure through one of Italy's most beautiful and historically rich regions.
 E-bikes will make the hills seem like an afterthought.